nancssee1491/Steel-Rods-Inventory-Project_EDA_DataCleansing/README.md

 ## Note
-In order to comply with non-disclosure agreement (NDA), raw dataset was not disclosed and some of the data in this industry live project were masked.
+In order to comply with non-disclosure agreement (NDA), only final processed dataset is attached (raw dataset is not disclosed).

 # Overview
 The business is facing a problem of underutilizing the offcuts steel rods, which are eventually sold as scrap at a loss of revenue.
 This inefficient use of resources is megatively impacting the company's profitability.